Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 Once you have navigated into the projects directory.
 You will need to modify the Hosts.yml to your specific Environment.
 Please set the configuration file with the correct, Network and Memory and CPU settings your host machine will allow, as these may vary from system to system, I cannot predict your Machines CPU and Network Requirements.
 You will need to make sure that you do not over allocate CPU, and RAM.
 In regards to Networking, you MUST change the networking, you will need to set the IP to that of one that is not in use by any other machine on your network.

-If you want to change to a different branch for different Application Builds, change the branch variable to that of an existing branch in this repo.
+If you want to change to a different branch for different Application Builds, change the branch variable to that of an existing branch in this repo, in the Hosts.yml

 ```
 cd domino4wine-Vagrant-SikuliX